blrobin2/blrobin2.github.io/_posts/2025-02-02-mean-girls.md

 letterboxd_url: https://boxd.it/8HjLOr
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 Tina Fey always has to have a scene where she's messy with food, but also a scene where she's showing off skin.
 Oh, and also some German.
 Oh, and also racism.

 Why is the Futurama theme in the cafeteria montage?